ANPULI/Anime4K-ML/README.md

 ## :vertical_traffic_light: Quick Start: Web Demo

+The demo is available [here](https://anpuli.github.io/Anime4K-ML/web/index-demo.html "demo").
+You can spare the effort of deploying it locally, but feel free to preceed if you would like to make some own changes.

 ### :nut_and_bolt: Prerequisites

 None.
 This project uses [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), an extension on [VS Code](https://code.visualstudio.com/) to simply build a local server, but there is no specified requirements.
 In the following sections, all commands will be based on this setting.